 Why redlining matters

-Document redlining is incredibly important because it helps to ensure accuracy in documents and avoid miscommunication.
+Document redlining is incredibly important because it helps to ensure accuracy in every element of a contract and avoid miscommunication.

 It also provides a record that can be used for reference if there are any disagreements about what was said or agreed upon during meetings or discussions.

-Historically, a redlining period would be followed by a period where contracts were updated and new versions were furnished.
+Historically, the redlining period would be followed by one where contracts were updated and new versions were furnished.

-However, with the use of modern tools, it is now possible to eliminate the interval between negotiations by conducting redlining and contract updates in real time.
+However, with the use of modern redlining tools, it is now possible to eliminate the interval between negotiations by conducting redlining and updates in real time through the use of PandaDoc.

 When should you redline?